 Within this blog post, we’re going to take a look at AWS Log Insights and cover some of the topics that you will find useful around what it is, how to use it, and how it can link in with our various solutions.

 When you have a couple of servers, your logging capability doesn’t need to be particularly complex.
 However, AWS makes it very, very easy to scale up your servers.
-Soon, you’ll have lots of different instances and they’ll all be performing different tasks.
-Moreover, these instances may be appearing and disappearing as they autoscale.
+Soon, you’ll have lots of different instances, and they’ll all be performing different tasks.
+Moreover, these instances may appear and disappear as they autoscale.